mariahnorell/website/content/courses/hr_analytics/python/complexstats.md

 ### Part Two: Interpreting the Results

-Pearson's Correlation values ranges from -1 to 1.
-0 would indicate no relationship while -1 or +1 would indicate a perfect relationship.
+Pearson's Correlation values ranges from -1 to 1, where 0 would indicate no relationship while -1 or +1 would indicate a perfect relationship.

 Here's a guide on interpreting the strength and direction of the correlation output:

-> -1 = Perfect negative linear relationship
+* -1 = Perfect negative linear relationship
-> -0.75 = Strong negative linear relationship
+* -0.75 = Strong negative linear relationship
-> -0.50 = Moderate negative linear relationship
+* -0.50 = Moderate negative linear relationship
-> -0.25 = Weak negative linear relationship
+* -0.25 = Weak negative linear relationship
-> 0 = No linear relationship
+* 0 = No linear relationship
-> +0.25 = Weak positive linear relationship
+* +0.25 = Weak positive linear relationship
-> +0.50 = Moderate positive linear relationship
+* +0.50 = Moderate positive linear relationship
-> +0.75 = Strong positive linear relationship
+* +0.75 = Strong positive linear relationship
-> +1 = Perfect positive linear relationship
+* +1 = Perfect positive linear relationship

 Take a look at the output from above.
 Is there a relationship between *Employee Satisfaction* and *Peformance Rating Scores*?
 If so, what is the strength and direction?